Limited Edition 'Hardly A Day, Hardly A Night' LP & 'Brainsugar' LP:Sold out

 Showcasing their remarkable production techniques and textured sound design throughout the album, Cubicolor continues their unconventional rise to the upper ranks of the electronic music world.

-‘Hardly A Day, Hardly A Night’ is available to pre-order now, digitally, on CD and on limited edition 2x12” mirri board gatefold vinyl with A5 photo book insert, due for release 21 February 2019.
+'Hardly A Day, Hardly A Night' is available now via Anjunadeep, digitally, on CD and on limited edition 2x12" mirri board gatefold vinyl.